2023 Camp Handbook

-At the end of every three week session, we will offer a Final Performance for all the campers to participate in.
+At the end of every three week session, we will offer a Big Show for all the campers to participate in.
 This performance is free to the public, and all friends and family are invited to attend!

-Much of what is taught and rehearsed on a daily basis at camp is geared towards this Final Performance.
-Because of this, it's very important that your camper miss as little class time as possible.
-If excessive tardiness and/or absences become too much, students will run the risk of not being able to participate in the Final Performance due to their lack of knowledge or preparation of the performance's material.
+Much of what is taught and rehearsed on a daily basis at camp is geared towards this final performance.
+Because of this, it's very important that your camper miss as little class/camp time as possible.
+If excessive tardiness and/or absences become too much, students will run the risk of not being able to participate in the Big Show due to their lack of knowledge or preparation of the performance's material.

-The Final Performance will be at the end of the camp day on the final Friday of the session.
-Campers will not go home once they are dropped off in the morning until after the Final Performance.
+The Big Show will be at the end of the camp day on the final Friday of the session.
+Campers will not go home once they are dropped off in the morning until after this final performance.
 On this Friday, all campers stay late, and nobody is charged extra for it.

 What Should I Wear to Camp?